World War III (1998 film): Global nuclear war

 NATO forces break through and reach West Berlin on March 27, and the retreating Soviet Army abandons East Germany entirely as they withdraw into Poland, leading many Germans on both sides to believe reunification is at hand.
 In an effort to avoid escalating the conflict further, American leadership reassures Soshkin NATO will not advance beyond East Germany.
 Open revolt erupts throughout the Eastern Bloc, spurred by the collapse of East Germany.
 Soshkin's paranoia rises as the Eastern Bloc falls apart, and despite NATO's statements to the contrary, Soshkin becomes convinced NATO intends to fight all the way to Moscow.

-On March 31 Soshkin makes a show of force with a nuclear strike above the North Sea.
-The USA orders full nuclear alert and prepares to execute the Single Integrated Operational Plan.
-On April 1, a Soviet radar post suffers an equipment malfunction.
-Falsely believing the USSR is under nuclear attack, Soshkin orders a retaliatory strike against the West.
-The nuclear powers of NATO have no choice but to respond in kind, and thousands of nuclear devices are launched across the Northern Hemisphere.
+On March 31, Soshkin makes a show of force with a nuclear strike via a TU-160 above the North Sea.
+The USA orders a full nuclear alert and prepares to execute the Single Integrated Operational Plan (SIOP).
+On April 1, ironically April Fools Day, a Soviet radar post suffers an equipment malfunction.
+Falsely believing the USSR is under nuclear attack, Soshkin orders a retaliatory strike against the West, with the R-36 unit at Dombarovskiy the first to launch its weapons.
+NATO, faced with total devastation, has no choice but to respond in kind, and thousands of nuclear devices are launched across the Northern Hemisphere.
+As Daniel Schorr reports outside the White House, President Bush is evacuated to a secure location via Marine One.
 The narrator announces "There is no further historical record of what happens next."